Browser test object represents a running web browser - Internet Explorer, Edge, Firefox, or Chrome (see Supported Web Browsers and Technologies).

 The Web Testing plugin.
 This plugin is installed and enabled automatically.
 The plugin implements the

-Web Object Types Used by the Tree Model and Hybrid Mobile Applications
+Web Object Types Used by Web and Hybrid Mobile Applications